 Abstraction

-We will learn how to work through abstractions: to deal with objects considering their important characteristics and ignore all other details.
+We will learn how to work through abstractions: to deal with objects while focusing on their important characteristics and ignoring all other details.

 Polymorphism

-We will explain how to work in the same manner with different objects, which define a specific implementation of some abstract behavior.
+We will explain how to work in the same manner with different objects, defining a specific implementation of some abstract behavior.

-Some OOP theorists also put the concept of exception handling as additional fifth fundamental principle of OOP.
-We shall not get into a detailed dispute about whether or not exceptions are part of OOP and rather will note that exceptions are supported in all modern object-oriented languages and are the primary mechanism of handling errors and unusual situations in object-oriented programming.
-Exceptions always come together with OOP and their importance is explained in details in the chapter "Exception Handling".
+Some OOP theorists consider the concept of exception handling an additional fifth fundamental principle of OOP.
+We shall not get into a dispute about whether or not exceptions are part of OOP.
+However, we notice that exceptions are supported in all modern object-oriented languages and are the primary mechanism of handling errors and unusual situations in object-oriented programming.
+Exceptions always go together with OOP and their importance is explained in detail in the chapter "Exception Handling".

 Inheritance

 Inheritance is a fundamental principle of object-oriented programming.
-It allows a class to "inherit" (behavior or characteristics) of another, more general class.
+It allows a class to "inherit" (behavior or characteristics) from another, more general class.
 For example, a lion belongs to the biological family of cats (Felidae).
-All cats that have four paws, are predators and hunt their prey.
-This functionality can be coded once in the Felidae class and all its predators can reuse it – Tiger, Puma, Bobcat, etc. Inheritance is described as is-kind-of relationship, e.g. Tiger is kind of Animal.
+All cats have four paws, are predators and hunt prey.
+This functionality can be coded once in the Felidae class and all its biological family members can reuse it – Tiger, Puma, Bobcat, etc. Inheritance is described as an is-kind-of relationship, e.g. Tiger is a kind of Animal.

 How Does Inheritance Work in .NET?

 Inheritance in .NET is defined with a special construct in the class declaration.
-In .NET and other modern programming languages, a class can inherit from a single class only (single inheritance), unlike C++ which supports inheriting from multiple classes (multiple inheritance).
-This limitation is necessitated by the difficulty in deciding which method to use when there are duplicate methods across classes (in C++, this problem is solved in a very complicated manner).
-In .NET, classes can inherit multiple interfaces, which we will discuss later.
+In .NET and other modern programming languages, a class can inherit from a single class only (single inheritance), unlike in C++, which supports inheriting from multiple classes (multiple inheritance).
+This limitation is necessitated by the difficulty of deciding which method to use when there are duplicates across classes (in C++, this problem is solved in a very complicated manner).
+In .NET, classes can, however, inherit multiple interfaces, which we will discuss later.

-The class from which we inherit is referred to as parent class or base class / super class.
+The class from which we inherit is referred to as the parent class or base class / super class.

 Inheritance of Classes – Example